gamendez98/mlt-project/README.md

 ## Dataset creation

 To create the synthetic dataset run `python data_preparation/synthetic_dataset_creation.py`.
-This script will also create an `Inflector` and a `StopWordDictionary` this objects info will also be saved each in their respective paths.
+This script will also create an `Inflector` and a `StopWordDictionary` these objects will be saved as json files.

 This script will read the configuration file `data_preparation/synthetic_dataset_config.yaml`.
 This file describes the
 parameters: